-Products to treat lice range from over-the-counter (OTC) treatments to prescription treatments to alternative treatments.
+Products to treat lice range from over-the-counter (OTC) treatments, to prescription treatments, to alternative treatments.
 Your choice may depend on one of many factors.
 For example, if your lice are resistant to OTC treatment, you may need a prescription product.
 Alternatively, you may want a more natural treatment.
-Knowing a little information about the available lice treatments can go a long way in helping you make an informed choice.
+Knowing a little information about the available lice treatments can go a long way in helping you to make an informed choice.

 The typical first-line treatment for lice is an OTC shampoo, such as Rid or Nix.
 Both of these products contain chemicals from a class of chemical compounds called pyrethrins.
 Chemicals in this class occur naturally, but they can also be man-made.
 These chemicals interfere with the lice’s nervous systems to kill them.
 These and similar OTC products may also include gels and cream rinses that help you comb the lice out of your hair after treatment.